Brooklyn Bridge: Opening

-The New York and Brooklyn Bridge was opened for use on May 24, 1883.
+The New York and Brooklyn Bridge was opened for use on May 24, 1883, becoming the first fixed crossing between Manhattan and Long Island.
 Thousands of people attended the opening ceremony, and many ships were present in the East River for the occasion.
 Officially, Emily Warren Roebling was the first to cross the bridge.
 The bridge opening was also attended by U.S. president Chester A. Arthur and New York mayor Franklin Edson, who crossed the bridge and shook hands with Brooklyn mayor Seth Low at the Brooklyn end.
 Abram Hewitt gave the principal address.

 It is not the work of any one man or of any one age.
 It is the result of the study, of the experience, and of the knowledge of many men in many ages.
 It is not merely a creation; it is a growth.
 It stands before us today as the sum and epitome of human knowledge; as the very heir of the ages; as the latest glory of centuries of patient observation, profound study and accumulated skill, gained, step by step, in the never-ending struggle of man to subdue the forces of nature to his control and use.